sheabunge/bp-security-check/readme.txt

 == Description ==

 > **Important**: Since version 2.0, this plugin now requires at least PHP 5.3.
-Please make sure you are running latest available version of PHP on your server.
+Please ensure you are running the latest available version of PHP on your server.

 This plugin adds [Google's reCAPTCHA](https://www.google.com/recaptcha/) to the BuddyPress registration page and WordPress login page to prevent bots from registering and keep your site free from spam registrations.